Rishabh022/Connect/README.md

 ## Features

-- Post updates and share with friends
 - View friends' profiles and posts
 - Secure authentication and authorization
 - File upload functionality for images and videos
+- Light/dark mode and responsive design

 ## Hosting